1-4 DAYS IN DRESDEN ITINERARY

 Shares

-Did you know that the Semperoper has quite a history?
-Back in 1945, it faced the fury of the Allied air attacks and was burned to a crisp.
-It has since been beautifully reconstructed and now welcomes visitors whether they’re opera enthusiasts or not!
+Back in 1945, it was burned to a crisp.
+It has since been beautifully reconstructed and you can now visit whether you’re opera enthusiasts or not!

 Interestingly, the Semperoper originated as a theater in honor of greats like Goethe and Schiller, whose statues stand proudly in front.
-However, as time passed, it transformed into the enchanting opera house we know and love today!
+However, it has transformed into an opera house.

-The Semper Opera is home to the legendary Saxon State Orchestra – one of the world’s most renowned musical ensembles.
-Immerse yourself in awe-inspiring architecture by either attending an unforgettable opera performance or embarking on a fascinating 45-minute guided tour.
+The Semper Opera is home to the Saxon State Orchestra – one of the world’s most renowned musical ensembles.
+I enjoyed the awe-inspiring architecture by joining a 45-minute guided tour, but you can also enjoy an opera performance.

 • The tour costs around 13€ and there is an additional 3€ fee if you want to take pictures inside.
 You can buy tickets for an opera tour online here.